Clinical-Genomics/chanjo2/docs/deployment/docker-deployment.md

 The endpoints of the app will be now reachable from any web browser: http://0.0.0.0:8000/docs or http://localhost:8000/docs

+### Production settings and .env file

+Keep in mind that the Chanjo2 collects the variables necessary for connecting to the database from a default [.env file](https://github.com/Clinical-Genomics/chanjo2/blob/main/.env).
+If you run a dockerized version of Chanjo2 you'd need to create a volume to replace the default .env file with a custom environment file containing the correct settings to connect to a local MySQL database.
+The last line present on the .env file (`DEMO=Y`) should be removed or commented out.

 [docker-hub-chanjo2]: https://hub.docker.com/repository/docker/clinicalgenomics/chanjo2-stage/general
 [dockerfile-link]: https://github.com/Clinical-Genomics/chanjo2/blob/main/Dockerfile